AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What is the best car insurance for young drivers in Florida?

-GEICO offers the cheapest rates, with an annual average of $915 for minimum coverage and $4,400 for full coverage for 18-year-olds in Florida.
+GEICO, USAA, and State Farm offer the best value car insurance for young drivers in Florida.
+GEICO offers the cheapest rates, with an annual average of around $5,100 for full coverage for 18-year-olds in Florida.

 What is the best insurance for new drivers over age 30?

-The best insurance companies for new drivers over age 30 are Liberty Mutual, Nationwide, and Farmers.
+The best insurance companies for new drivers over age 30 are State Farm and GEICO.
 They offer some of the lowest average premiums to older drivers with no insurance histories.

 Citations